loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 **Group home**

 Your group home page is the first place you see when you arrive.
-It contains a title, an image to represent the group, and some text to introduce the group: its purpose, the work you will do, and any other information to help members participate.
+It contains a title, an image to represent the group, and some text to introduce the group: its purpose, the work you will do, and any other information to help group members participate.

 ### Thread